Morse, Kansas – Extinct in Johnson County

 Situated along the Santa Fe and Oregon Trails, the Kansas City, Clinton, and Springfield Railroad generally followed these trails when the tracks were built in 1872.
 A post office was established on July 15, 1878, and the town was named after one of the railroad superintendents.

-The State Bank of Morse was organized on June 22, 1910, at which time the town was called home to about 100 people.
-At its peak, Morse contained a bank, a general store, blacksmith shop, grain elevator, feed and hardware store, creamery, lumberyard, and a grocery.
-By 1915, the population had dropped to 61, but the Smith Brothers still operated a general store and the Morse Grain Company operated an elevator that handled a large amount of grain, mostly wheat and corn.
+The State Bank of Morse was organized on June 22, 1910, at which time the town was home to about 100 people.
+At its peak, Morse contained a bank, a general store, a blacksmith shop, a grain elevator, a feed and hardware store, a creamery, a lumberyard, and a grocery.
+By 1915, the population had dropped to 61.
+However, the Smith Brothers still operated a general store, and the Morse Grain Company operated an elevator that handled a large amount of grain, mainly wheat and corn.

 The town’s post office closed on June 30, 1953.